cdlavacudeg/azure-challenge/Azure_Intro/Azure_ML.md

 ### Azure virtual machines

 Virtual machines are software emulations of physical computers.
-They include a virtual processor, memory, storage, and networking resources.
+They include a virtual processor, memory, storage and networking resources.
 VMs host an operating system, and you can install and run software just like a physical computer.
 When using a remote desktop client, you can use and control the VM as if you were sitting in front of it.

 VMs are an ideal choice when you need:
 - Total control over the operating system (OS).